cmmescher/pascha/README.md

 ## Compatibility

-Pascha has only been tested on GNU+Linux systems.
-It may work on MacOS, BSD, or other Unix-like operating systems, but it may not.
+Pascha has been tested on GNU+Linux, FreeBSD, and OpenBSD systems.
+It may work on MacOS or others, but it may not.
 If you do get it to run on any of these, please let me know, so this can be updated.

 ## Version